denisraslov/react-spreadsheet-grid/README.md

 `id` | yes | An identifier of a row.
 `title` | yes | This is what you want to put in the header of the column, it could be passed as a string or as a func returning a React element.
 `value` | yes | This is content of the cell.
 Works the same way as `title`, but func receives `row` and current state of the cell (`{ active, focus, disabled }`) as parameters, so you can create an output based on them.
+`width` | no | Pass this object if you want initialize width of a column.
+You can set width not for all the columns, then the rest of table width would be distributed between the columns with unspecified width.
+Also, you can width of columns from `onColumnResize` callback to store somewhere and use for the next render to make columns stay with the same width.
 `getCellClassName` | no | An additional class name getter for a row.

 ### rows